openshift/hive/semantic-map/docs/context/pkg/controller/argocdregister/module.md

 ## Responsibility

 Provides a controller that registers provisioned OpenShift clusters with ArgoCD by creating and maintaining ArgoCD cluster secrets.
 When a ClusterDeployment is installed, the controller generates an ArgoCD-compatible cluster secret in the ArgoCD namespace containing the API URL, cluster name, bearer token, and TLS configuration.
 On ClusterDeployment deletion, the controller cleans up the ArgoCD secret using a finalizer (`hive.openshift.io/argocd-cluster`).
-The controller is only active when the `ARGO_CD_ENABLED` environment variable is set.
+The controller is only active when the `HIVE_ARGOCD` environment variable is set (via `constants.ArgoCDEnvVar`).

 ## Public Interface/API